dpapathanasiou/tweet-secret/README.md

 The only caveat with using local files such as these is that your followers (i.e., people who decode the tweets) must have the same exact files on their computers.

-Future T0DO
+Future TODO
 ------------

-- [ ] Come up with a better strategy for handling message words which are not defined in the default *dictionary-files* texts
+- Come up with a better strategy for handling message words which are not defined in the default *dictionary-files* texts
-- [ ] Pack multiple short tweets together into a single broadcast tweet, space-permitting, so that it's not always a 1:1 correspondence between words in the message to tweets (not only harder to break, but also more efficient use of bandwidth)
+- Pack multiple short tweets together into a single broadcast tweet, space-permitting, so that it's not always a 1:1 correspondence between words in the message to tweets (not only harder to break, but also more efficient use of bandwidth)
-- [ ] Create a graphical user interface in [Swing](http://en.wikipedia.org/wiki/Swing_%28Java%29), [Standard Widget Toolkit](http://en.wikipedia.org/wiki/Standard_Widget_Toolkit), or [Seesaw](https://github.com/daveray/seesaw) as an alternative to the command line interface
+- Create a graphical user interface in [Swing](http://en.wikipedia.org/wiki/Swing_%28Java%29), [Standard Widget Toolkit](http://en.wikipedia.org/wiki/Standard_Widget_Toolkit), or [Seesaw](https://github.com/daveray/seesaw) as an alternative to the command line interface
-- [ ] Use the [Twitter API](https://dev.twitter.com/) to post tweets automatically, if an application has been defined, and the relevant [application OAuth settings](https://dev.twitter.com/docs/application-permission-model) (Consumer key, Consumer secret, etc.) have been defined in [config.properties](https://github.com/dpapathanasiou/tweet-secret/blob/master/config.properties)
+- Use the [Twitter API](https://dev.twitter.com/) to post tweets automatically, if an application has been defined, and the relevant [application OAuth settings](https://dev.twitter.com/docs/application-permission-model) (Consumer key, Consumer secret, etc.) have been defined in [config.properties](https://github.com/dpapathanasiou/tweet-secret/blob/master/config.properties)